< Go to Down Jackets - Women's

 This jacket is so light and packable it can be used for any kind of outdoor adventure from long backpacking trips to clipping on your harness for a multi-pitch climb.
 It can be used as a mid-layer or an outer layer.
 It is also stylish enough and comes in many fun colors so it could be your every day winter jacket.

-At $200 for the non-hooded version and $250 for the hooded version, the Down Sweater is average in price for a lightweight 800 fill down jacket.
-Patagonia guarantees their products with a fantastic warranty, I have a friend who sent her Down Sweater back because the zipper started failing, and she got a brand new jacket sent to her.
+At $229 for the non-hooded version and $279 for the hooded version, the Down Sweater is average in price for a lightweight 800 fill down jacket.
+Patagonia guarantees their products with a fantastic warranty, which adds to the value.
 With a quality promise like this, it makes buying an expensive Patagonia product virtually risk-free.

-Patagonia Down Sweater Full Zip Hoody – Women's
+Patagonia Down Sweater Hoody and Patagonia Down Sweater Hoody - Women's

 The Footprint Chronicles: Patagonia Down Sweater